NanKeRen2020/wstcpp_fast/README.md

 to be effective in many applications[6][7], and provide state-of-the-art classification results among predefined or unsupervised representations.
-They are nearly as efficient as learned deep networks on relatively simple image datasets, such as digits in MNIST, textures or small CIFAR images For complex datasets such as ImageNet, [7] shows that learning a single dictionary is sufficient to improve the performance of a predefined scattering representation beyond the accuracy of AlexNet on ImageNet.
+They are nearly as efficient as learned deep networks on relatively simple image datasets, such as digits in MNIST, textures or small CIFAR images.
+For complex datasets such as ImageNet, [7] shows that learning a single dictionary is sufficient to improve the performance of a predefined scattering representation beyond the accuracy of AlexNet on ImageNet.
 A sparse scattering network reduces the convolutional network learning to a single dictionary learning problem.